CharIN Tuesday EUROPE Triplet

 - Dec 13, 2022: Heavy Duty Vehicles (HDV) – The driver for e-mobility

-EU-focused CharIN Tuesdays continue after the summer with a once-a-month triplet starting on 18 October.
+EU-focused CharIN Tuesdays continue with a once-a-month triplet starting on 18th October.

 The first theme to be discussed will focus on an EU Regulatory Birdseye for eMobility, whereby Since the current European Commission took power, a wave of emobility relevant initiatives have been published; also, beyond the Fitfor55 Package.
 This includes, the EPBD, AFIR, Grid-Codes, RED II, TEN-T, etc. The idea is to give a thorough understanding to the audience of the various regulatory elements that in essence have to work together to provide a flawless roll-out of infrastructure and vehicle uptake.